Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Results and Discussions

 In this section, we present the results of our experiments across three scenarios.
-The findings highlight the impact of various factors, including prompt formulation, prompt variations, and environmental conditions, on model accuracy and consistency.
-Fig \ref{fig:visualization} provides examples from the Tokyo 24/7 dataset, illustrating the performance of the evaluated models across varying error thresholds.
+The findings highlight the impact of various factors on geo-localization performance, including data distribution, prompt formulation and variations, and environmental conditions, on model accuracy and consistency.
+An example of the three proposed scenarios is shown in Fig. \ref{fig:methodology_examples} using GPT-4v.